Jewish Food in Sonoma County for Passover and Beyond

 Grossman’s Noshery & Bar, Santa Rosa

 When a whole section of the menu is called “Bubbie’s Favorites,” you know you’re at a real Jewish restaurant.
-Opened during the pandemic by the local Stark Reality restaurant group, Grossman’s is Sonoma County’s newest hotspot for house-made Jewish specialties.
+Grossman’s is Sonoma County’s hotspot for house-made Jewish specialties.
 Their matzoh ball soup, aptly named “The Big Piece of Chicken,” can be made Passover-possible by omitting its usual noodles.

-Other seder-friendly (and Bubbie-approved) offerings include brisket, stuffed cabbage, and quinoa tabbouleh.
-Grossman’s bagels, challah, rye, and pastry specials like hamentachen are baked on-site; the luscious lox is house-cured; traditional deli sandos include housemade whitefish salad; and healthy side-dish alternatives include an Israeli salad of dukkah-sprinkled tomatoes and cucumbers.
+Other Bubbie-approved offerings for Passover celebrations include brisket, stuffed cabbage, and quinoa tabbouleh.
+Grossman’s bagels, challah, rye, and pastry specials like hamentachen are baked on-site.
+Luscious lox is house-cured, traditional deli sandwiches include housemade whitefish salad, and healthy side-dishes include an Israeli salad of dukkah-sprinkled tomatoes and cucumbers.

 Mac’s Deli & Cafe, Santa Rosa

 Owned and operated by the Soltani family since 1970, this is Sonoma County’s oldest Jewish deli, offering a friendly neighborhood vibe.
-Renowned for their pastrami reuben (on rye, of course), they also offer locally made pumpernickel, bagels, and sourdough, and make a mean corned beef hash.
-Breakfast is packed with a trove of omelettes and scrambles, and if you’re avoiding hametz (leavened foods) for Passover, keep it kosher by asking for any of their sandwiches served on lettuce instead of bread.
+Renowned for their pastrami reuben (on rye, of course), they also offer locally made pumpernickel, bagels, and sourdough, and tasty corned beef hash.
+Breakfast is packed with a trove of omelettes and scrambles, and if you’re avoiding hametz (leavened foods) for Passover, keep it kosher by asking for any sandwiches served on lettuce instead of bread.

 Chabad Jewish Center, Santa Rosa

 Looking for a kosher caterer?
-You’ll find an authentic one at this Orthodox center in South Santa Rosa, which handles off-site events both big and small, plus their signature Kosher Wine Country Travel Experience.
-Offerings include chicken (roasted or boneless), rib steak, or salmon served with rice and veggies, a large challah, and even kosher wine.
-For more info, check out their order form, send an email to Altie at [email protected] or call 707-577-0277.
+You’ll find an authentic one at this Orthodox center, which handles off-site events both big and small, plus their signature Kosher Wine Country Travel Experience.
+Offerings include roasted or boneless chicken, rib steak, or salmon served with delicious sides, challah, and even kosher wine.
+For more info, check out their Kosher Catering order form, or call 707-577-0277.

 Chabad Jewish Center, Petaluma